Skip to Content

 Cost

-In theory, the buyer’s agent adds 3% to the home’s sale price.
-However, it’s unlikely that home prices will drop by 3% if sellers stop paying for the buyer’s agent.
+In theory, the buyer’s agent adds 2.5% to 3% to the home’s sale price.
+However, it’s unlikely that home prices will drop by similar amounts if sellers stop footing the bill for the commission.

 It’s hard to predict how much a buyer’s agent would cost under a self-pay system.
 But most agents who are used to working for 3% of the home’s price will probably not settle for $500.
-Cost will be the top disadvantage to using a buyer’s agent if rules change as expected.
+Cost is the top disadvantage of using a buyer’s agent.

 Free access to home listings

 Most buyers don’t need much help finding homes.
 In pre-internet days, a buyer’s agent shared and showed suitable homes.
-They alone had access to the Multiple Lising Service (MLS).
+They alone had access to the Multiple Listing Service (MLS).
 Those days are gone.

 That being said, only an agent can get the inside scoop on a home directly from the seller’s agent.
-It’s what’s not on the listing information that’s important, such as the seller’s timeline or why the previous buyer backed out.
+It’s what’s not on the listing information that’s important, such as the seller’s timeline, their motivation to move or why the previous buyer backed out.

 Some agents don’t add value

-Some agents haven’t been in the business long enough to clearly guide buyers through a transaction.
-Others want to close the transaction even if it’s not in the best interests of the buyer.
+Some agents haven’t been in the business long enough to guide buyers through a transaction; agents with two or fewer years in the business close a median of 2 transactions annually, NAR found.

-Home buyers should ask for recommendations and interview agents no matter who is paying for them.
+Homebuyers should ask for recommendations and interview agents no matter who pays the commission.

-Most first-time buyers have just enough for a down payment and closing costs.
-Unless new mortgage options arise to finance agent commissions, many buyers will be forced to go it alone.
+Most first-time buyers have just enough cash for a down payment and closing costs.
+Unless new mortgage options arise to finance agent commissions, some buyers might be tempted to go it alone.

-Unfortunately, first-time buyers may end up paying the price even if they don’t use an agent.
-Many buyers will lose their earnest money, pay too much, or buy a home that’s more trouble than enjoyment.
+Unfortunately, some first-time buyers may pay the price — even if they don’t use an agent.
+Buyers could lose their earnest money, pay too much or buy a home they regret later.
 Yet, some could come out ahead.

-Only one thing is nearly certain: homebuyers should prepare now for the possibility of paying for their own agent in the near future.
+Only one thing is nearly certain: homebuyers should prepare now for the possibility of paying for their own agent if the seller isn’t willing to negotiate.

 Tim Lucas is the editor and Lead Analyst for MortgageResearch.com.
 Tim spent 11 years in the mortgage industry and now leverages that real-world knowledge to give consumers reliable, actionable advice.
 He has been featured in national publications such as Time, U.S. News, MSN, The Mortgage Reports, and more.